PipedreamHQ/pipedream/docs/docs/pricing/README.md

 Consider an a source (like **RSS - New Item in Feed** for instance) that takes 60 seconds total to finish polling, per execution.

-Each execution of this source would result 0 credits because:

-- The **RSS - New Item in Feed** source is a [publicly available component](https://pipedream.com/apps/rss/triggers/new-item-in-feed).
+Each execution of this source would result in 0 credits because the **RSS - New Item in Feed** source is a [publicly available component](https://pipedream.com/apps/rss/triggers/new-item-in-feed).

 :::

 ::: details A custom source that finished under {{ $site.themeConfig.base_credits_price.seconds }} seconds per execution

-This would result in 1 credit per execution.

-- The initial free credit only applies to Pipedream Public Registry sources attached to at least one workflow.
+This would result in 1 credit per execution because the initial free credit only applies to Pipedream Public Registry sources attached to at least one workflow.

 :::